-Are you wondering if a car can go for million miles and become a million mile car?
+Are you wondering if a car can go for a million miles and become a million mile car?
 If that is the question that is bothering you shouldn’t think more because there are a lot of cars that went that length and even more in some instances.
 Some of these cars are even running and driving today as we cover this article.
-That’s why we devoted a whole article on this topic in order to take a little time and appreciate these wonderful pieces of machinery.
+That’s why we devoted a whole article to this topic to take a little time and appreciate these wonderful pieces of machinery.

 So, most of these cars were used for business purposes.
 Managers of companies travel from one end of the state to another and they need a good and reliable car.
 When you have a job like this, it is fairly easy to build up miles on the car.
 That’s why most of these cars were used for that purpose and they have managed to get a ton of miles on them.
 But which are these models?
 You probably are interested in finding out.

-In this article, we are going to learn what makes a million mile car, then we will learn how you can get the most out of your can in terms of mileage.
+In this article, we are going to learn what makes a million mile car, then we will learn how you can get the most out of your car in terms of mileage.
 Then we will cover our top picks of cars that achieved the million mile goal.
 So, let’s get into it.

-What Makes A Million Mile Car?
+What Makes A Million Mile Car

 This is a good question that is worth elaborating on in-depth.
 What makes a million mile car?
 A million mile car makes the vehicle achieve a million miles during its lifetime.